 I have always enjoyed writing and photography, so, in 2011 I decided to write a blog on serendipitous encounters with rare and interesting motor cars.
 This led to writing specifically about certain marques, especially Jensen, where I worked and Austin Healey for whom Jensen assembled trimmed body/chassis units.

 In 2016, I decided to raise the bar a little and transfer my blog to a Word Press platform, as have many bloggers before me.
-I must say I haven’t found it easy, it would have been even less so if it was not for the help given to me by my son who runs his own web design company, www.four90designs.co.uk The main motivation for making the transition was to have a greater awareness of who was looking at my posts and also to add a commercial element to the site.
+I was assisted in the transition by my youngest son who runs his own web design company, www.four90designs.co.uk The main motivation for making the transition was to have a greater awareness of who was looking at my posts and also to add a commercial element to the site.

 Thank you for checking what I am about.
 I hope that you find either, stories, photographs and in the future, products, which stimulate your interest.